GabrielH-02/Harmony-Haven-Hotels/README.md

 __The Footer__

 * On all pages of the site, the footer is present keeping the same view for all pages.
 The footer contains two major aspects; contact information- with an email address and a phone number.
 As well as icons that link and open in a new tab to four different social networks such as Facebook, Twitter, Youtube, and Instagram.
-  - This allows the user to explore and learn more about the server through social networks which is a comfortable portal for the chosen user audience, being young travelers as well as keeping a basic contact information section too.
+  - This allows the user to explore and learn more about the server through social networks which is a comfortable portal for the chosen user audience, being young travellers as well as keeping a basic contact information section.

 * Like the links found in the header, links to the email address and phone number are constantly left highlighted.
 Also when the user uses a device that is directed by a mouse the text hovered over the text will grow lighter.
 On top of all this when the links for contact information are used the links then direct the user to the appropriate way to contact the company, for example, When the user clicks on the link to the email address this then opens the mail application and fills the ‘to’ input with the companies email address, and the same goes for the phone number it will automatically open the default application for calling.
   - This allows the user to have an interactive experience within the site and provides a clear indication that features can be interactive.
 The links also provide the user with a productive way of contacting the company.

 ![footer-big](documentation/footer-big.png)

-* Each aspect is correctly labelled to continue to provide a clear outline of the footer, however, the label for the social networks disappears once the screen size drops past a standard tablet device and the aspects then are stated into a column rather than a row.
+* Each aspect is correctly labelled to continue to provide a clear outline of the footer, however, the label for the social networks disappears once the screen size drops past a standard tablet device and the aspects then are stated in a column rather than a row.
 While also creating horizontal lines to divide the text more.
   - This aspect adapts to the user's needs to any device they use, as well as provides the user with a simplistic way of contacting and interacting with the company.
 As well as dividing the information separately.

 ![footer-small](documentation/footer-small.png)